Skip to main content

 });

-No matter how many canvases live under the provider, the app holds a single GPU device and shares one set of pipeline caches.
-The provider accepts every RedrawInit() option through its options prop, for example options={{ timestampQuery: true }} or an existing device with options={{ device }} (which stays yours).
+No matter how many canvases live under the provider, the app holds a single GPU device.
+The provider accepts its device-request options through the options prop, for example options={{ timestampQuery: true }} or an existing device with options={{ device }} (which stays yours).

 Nesting